SmartgridReady/SGrSpecifications/doc/functionalProfile_process.md

 - a self-evident description covering
   - context in which the need for this functional profile has arisen
   - purpose of this functional profile
-- a label of the functional profile interest group conerned
+- a label of the functional profile interest group concerned
 - the project "Functional Profile Interest Group" assigned, with status "draft"

 Any documentation, discussion and work on the elaboration of this functional profile will be tracked in this issue.